Combining observational and experimental data for causal inference considering data privacy: Simulation Studies

-When $p=10$, not much is lost when using the transformed versions of the auxiliary data rather than the original data - the variances of $\treg(\yhat)$ is similar across these estimators.
-Increasing the number of covariates, the adjusted estimator incorporating the transformed versions of the auxiliary data have higher variance than $\treg(\hat{Y}_i(\g))$.
-We can clearly see the privacy-utility trade-off, with the variance of $\treg(\hat{Y}_i(\gstar))$ decreasing as the privacy budget $\epsilon$ increases.
-The differentially private transformations loose utility faster as $p$ increases because the magnitude of noise added increases with $p^2$.
-The noise added to statistics to achieve differential privacy additionally depends on the sensitivity of the statistics to removing one observation from the data.
-This sensitivity decreases as $m$ increases, so the utility of $\gstar$ as a covariate would stay consistent with the utility of $\g$ as the size of the auxiliary study gets very large (see Appendix~\ref{appx:m-big}).
+We find that the utility of using the super-covariate data integration is lost for the DP transformations of auxliary data, when there are a large number of covaraites.
+However, the noise necessary to achieve DP additionally depends on the sensitivity of the statistics to removing one observation from the data.
+Thus, the sensitivity decreases as $m$ increases.
+Figure~\ref{fig:auxsize} shows the variance of $\treg$ with different covariates, varying the size of the auxiliary study.
+It illustrates that the utility of $\yhato(\gstar)$ as a covariate stays consistent with the utility of $\yhato(\g)$ as the size of the auxiliary study gets very large.

 As noted previously, these results are based on correctly specified regression models and RCT and auxiliary samples that arise from the same data generating process.
 In practice, neither of these assumptions may be true, and it can be preferred to use design-based estimators.
 See Appendix~\ref{appx:reloop} for a discussion and simulations which show that these results hold with a design-based estimator that is robust to model mis-specification and covariate shift.